|

 - A total of nine hours of school and work combined in one day.

-- Not where alcoholic beverages are served.
+- May not work where alcoholic beverages are served.

 - No more than six days a week.
 (Some exemptions are allowed-call the nearest Wage and Hour Office).